North Korea nuclear test poses sanctions dilemma for major powers

 North Korea is already under a wide array of international sanctions, and diplomats said U.N.
 Security Council members were expected to discuss the possibility of adding to these in coming days.
 But the steps taken so far stop short of the all-out economic offensive that forced Iran to the nuclear negotiating table.

-Asia analysts said China would likely support more U.N. sanctions, even though it is North Korea's neighbor and main ally, but within limits, for fear of destabilizing what has long been a physical buffer between it and U.S.-backed South Korea.
+Asia analysts said China would likely support more U.N. sanctions, even though it is North Korea's neighbour and main ally, but within limits, for fear of destabilising what has long been a physical buffer between it and U.S.-backed South Korea.

 “We are deeply interlinked and if you hold an economic gun to China’s head, you are holding it to your own head,” said Joseph DeThomas, a former U.S. diplomat who worked on sanctions on North Korea and Iran, referring to the close economic relations between the world's two largest economies.